Smeeth Community Primary School

 At Smeeth, we believe that development in writing follows naturally from the enjoyment and inspiration provided by high-quality texts, as well as the systematic teaching of grammar, punctuation and spelling.
 In addition, children are given a purpose for writing with opportunities for creating poetry, story-writing, reports and explanations.

-Children are encouraged to develop a joy in communicating, from the emergent writing in the Foundation Stage to the accomplished and confident writers who leave our school.
+Children are encouraged to develop a joy in communicating, from the emergent writing in Early Years to the accomplished and confident writers who leave our school.
 Children are given opportunities for speaking and listening in all writing units taught.
 Storytelling plays an important role throughout the school, allowing children to internalise writing patterns in order for them to imitate, innovate and invent their own.

 Children are given regular opportunities for extended creative writing sessions.
 Phonics, grammar, punctuation and spelling are taught throughout the school and reinforced and applied during extended writing sessions, as well as any other writing activity.
 These lessons are referred to as 'Phonics' (Year R) and 'GPS' (Year 1-6) and are taught in line of 'Jolly Phonics' and the 'Jolly Grammar' programmes of study.
 These include shared writing, guided writing and independent writing.
 Teachers use feedback marking to inform pupils of their next steps, and to inform future planning for individuals and groups.
 Children are encouraged to reflect on their own learning and that of their peers, and to draft, edit and improve their writing.